-If you’re looking to go the extra mile, however, there are some other tools you can use to help take your Twitch channel to the next level.
+If you’re looking to go the extra mile, however, there are some other Twitch tools and Twitch extensions you can use to help take your Twitch channel to the next level.

 After all, there are countless people streaming their gaming skills on Twitch—if you want to give yours a way to stand out, these tools will help to do just that!

 This free browser-based chat bot is used in many streams and allows for chat moderation or recurring links to your social media accounts or your schedule.